Roses (The Chainsmokers song)

-"Roses" is a song by American DJ duo the Chainsmokers.
+"Roses" is a song by American DJ duo the Chainsmokers featuring American singer Rozes.
 It was released on June 16, 2015, as the second single from their debut EP, Bouquet (2015).
-The song features American singer Rozes.
-It was written by the Chainsmokers member Andrew Taggart and Rozes, and produced by the Chainsmokers.
+Written by the Chainsmokers member Andrew Taggart and Rozes, and produced by the Chainsmokers, the single became the duo's first top 10 hit on the US Billboard Hot 100, reaching number 6 on the chart dating February 13, 2016.

 Background

 In an interview with Mike Wass of Idolator, the Chainsmokers said, "We always felt the song was special.
 When you want to listen to it again and again after you’ve made the song, you know you’ve got something.
 You’ve really got to put it out and let the public try to decide what it is and what it isn’t.
 When we put the song out, it was an overwhelmingly positive response.
 That doesn’t mean it’s a hit but we knew that it was a special song.
 I think that it definitely has a Chainsmokers feel to it, but there’s a lot of influences (Taylor Swift, Max Martin) in the production.
 But I think that’s what’s cool about it and why people are enjoying it because it doesn’t feel and sound like everything that’s on the radio right now.
 But it’s catchy and accessible.
 I think it’s refreshing."